 (Best budget option — $)

 Why it’s great: These adorable zoo character bags are a quick hit with both parents and kiddos alike – and for good reason!
-Preschoolers love the colorful animal designs.
-Parents appreciate the price, durability, and ease of use.
-The Skip Hop Zoo lunch bags are compatible with both the Bentgo box in #3 and the OmieBox in #4 for parents looking to add a compartmentalized lunch box to their child’s school gear.
-Parents also say the Skip Hop bags are very easy to clean.
+Your child will love the colorful animal designs.
+It’s also very durable, easy to use, and a great price.
+The Skip Hop Zoo lunch bags are compatible with both the Bentgo box and the OmieBox for parents looking to add a compartmentalized lunch box to their child’s school gear.
+Skip Hop bags are also very easy to clean.

-Keep in mind: The size of this popular bag is designed to fit and be worn by a toddler, so a Skip Hop Zoo bag may not be quite large enough for some older preschooler’s lunches.
+Keep in mind: The size of this popular bag is designed to fit and be worn by a toddler.

 Good for: Families looking for a cute “starter” lunch bag that can hold many common Bento boxes and containers.